What Are Types of Cysts?

 A cyst is a pocket-like area, within tissue, that is not normally there.
 It can be filled with fluid, blood, tissue, hair, bone, a foreign body, etc. If it is filled with pus, it becomes an abscess.

 Cysts can occur anywhere on or in your body.
 Cysts that are often treated in outpatient clinics are “on” your body.
-That means they are bumps and lumps you find on the outside of your body, just under the skin.
-You will see them when you look in the mirror, or feel them when you touch them with clothing or when you sit or lean on something that presses on that spot.
+That means they are "bumps" and "lumps" you find on the outside of your body, just under the skin.
+You will see them when you look in the mirror, or feel them when your clothing touches them or when you sit or lean on something that presses on that spot.
 Fortunately, many of these are not serious, and some even go away without surgery.

-Below are some of the cysts common in children.
+Below is a listing of some of the cysts common in children.
 Most are diagnosed based on the look and feel of the cyst.
 Sometimes other tests are needed to make a diagnosis.

 A non-cancerous sac that you have at birth but may not see as a bump until later in life.